tiemma/blog.bakman.build/blogs/lessons-learned-transitioning-from-ic-to-leadership.md

 So many lessons are learned when you begin planning work across many different organisations and people.
 I share my experience thus far in this article, my hope is to keep this a living document for myself.

+My best lesson thus far:
+> Adopt diplomacy instead and piss some people off.
+They'd forget about it in the coming week anyways ;-).

 ## Lessons Learned
 ### Speed is critical